emmpak/feel_lucky/README.md

 ##### Final Steps
 * Run `rspec` to make sure that all tests are passing
+* Uncomment the API response on line 26 in the `app.rb` file and remove the stubbed response on line 29.
+You can use the stubbed response to avoid hitting the API call limit.
 * Run `rackup`
 * Visit [localhost:9292](localhost:9292) in a browser
 * Pick a color